 For daily wit & wisdom, sign up for the Almanac newsletter.

 Out of baking powder, milk, eggs, flour?
-Our Ingredient Substitutions Guide has a long list of very common—and uncommon—ways to make that recipe work!
+Here is a long list of very common—and uncommon—ways to make that recipe work!
 When a craving gets you into the kitchen to do some cooking and you find that you’re missing one or two of the recipe’s ingredients, don’t despair.
 Look here!

 Even uncommon or exotic ingredients can be substituted with others that are in your pantry, or with ones that are easier (and a lot less expensive) to get.
 For example, no bamboo shoots?
 Use asparagus.
 Need shallots?
 Red or Spanish onion do nicely.
 Out of tamarind juice?
 Combine 5 parts ketchup and 1 part vinegar.